By Cristina Utti MA, MFA

 The three medications used are:

 - Methadone – methadone is an agonist that helps with withdrawal symptoms and blocks the effects of heroin at higher doses.

 - Buprenorphine – buprenorphine is a partial agonist that suppresses withdrawal symptoms.

 - Naltrexone – naltrexone is an antagonist that blocks opioid receptors so they cannot be activated.

-A successful medically-assisted detox typically last between one week and a few months, depending upon the individual and the severity of the addiction.
+A successful medically assisted detox typically lasts between one week and a few months, depending upon the individual and the severity of the addiction.
 Many people can and do overcome addictions and go on to lead happy, healthy lives.
-If you or someone you care about is struggling with addiction to alcohol or opioids, the safest route is to get into residential treatment as soon as possible to withdrawal in a safe, monitored environment.
+If you or someone you care about is struggling with addiction to alcohol or opioids, the safest route is to get into residential treatment as soon as possible to withdraw in a safe, monitored environment.

 Suffering from alcohol or drug addiction?
 Contact The Ranch at Dove Tree today at 800.218.6727.